dsernst/manifesto/README.md

 ### Facebook Integration

+In order to integrate with Facebook and still providing all functionalities needed to run a liquid democracy system, I think that the steps needed to be taken are the following:

 #### Requirements

 - The Facebook ID would be used to identify the users vote and if they could or not vote on topics discussed on a specific page.
 - The policy should be associated with a post from the Facebook
 - The should be dynamic in a way that the user could see a summary of the policy being voted